-What does the year of the fire rooster hold for Donald Trump?
+What does the Year of the Fire Rooster hold for Donald Trump?

 Unfortunately, the financial good times do not extend to the rest of the astrological signs, especially rabbits and tigers.
 Chen advised people of those signs against sinking too much money into real estate or stocks, urging that they invest instead in their own health to avoid illness.

-The Year of the Fire Rooster is the tenth year of the twelve-year zodiac cycle, and the characteristics associated with it are ambition, pride and the desire to be admired.
+The Year of the Fire Rooster is the tenth year of the 12-year zodiac cycle, and the characteristics associated with it are ambition, pride and the desire to be admired.

 "Trump has his own fortune-teller team," said Chen.
 "The easiest way for Western people to be lucky or make a lot of money would be to follow Trump's clothing style and the layout and decoration of his office."